Jabal al-Druze

 Jabal al-Druze, also known as Jabal al-Arab or Jabal Hauran, is an elevated volcanic region in Hauran in the Suwayda Governorate of southern Syria.
 Most of the inhabitants of this region are Druze, and there are also significant Christian communities.
 Safaitic inscriptions were first found in this area.
 The Jabal Druze State was an autonomous area in the French Mandate for Syria and the Lebanon from 1921 to 1936, which had 42 of the Haurans ~180 towns.
-In the past, the name Jabal al-Druze was used for a different area, located in Mount Lebanon.

 In Syria, most Druze reside in Suwayda Governorate, which encompasses almost all of Jabal al-Druze.
 This governorate is unique in Syria as it has a Druze majority.
 Additionally, it has integrated Christian communities that have long coexisted harmoniously with the Druze in these mountains.

 In the 1980s Druze made up 87.6% of the population, Christians (mostly Greek Orthodox) 11% and Sunni Muslims 2%.
-In 2010, the As-Suwayda governorate has a population of about 375,000 inhabitants, Druze made up 90%, Christians 17% and Sunni Muslims 3%.
-Due to low birth and high emigration rates, Christians proportion in As-Suwayda had declined.
+In 2010, the As-Suwayda governorate has a population of about 375,000 inhabitants, Druze made up 90%, Christians 7% and Sunni Muslims 3%.
+Due to low birth and high emigration rates, the Christian proportion in As-Suwayda had declined.

+History

+Ottoman and early 20th-century period

+By the early 1880s the Al-Atrash family, a Druze clan, had consolidated control over much of Jabal al Druze, governing key towns including al Suwayda, Salkhad and al Qurayya.
+Al Atrash sheikhs led several revolts against Ottoman authority from the region, including an unsuccessful 1910 uprising in which Zuqan al-Atrash was captured and later executed.

+French Mandate and the Great Syrian Revolt

+Following the establishment of the French Mandate for Syria and Lebanon, Jabal al Druze was constituted as an autonomous Jabal Druze State.
+Discontent with French rule, particularly the centralizing reforms of the French appointed governor Captain Gabriel Carbillet and the detainment of Druze delegates by high commissioner Maurice Sarrail, led Sultan Al Atrash to declare revolt against France on 23 August 1925.
+What began as a local Druze uprising centred on Jabal Al Druze, became the Great Syrian Revolt, the largest anti colonial rebellion in the Levant of the interwar period, after Syrian nationalists allied with Al Atrash and a National Provisional government was proclaimed with him as president.